 Role of Consumers in Advocacy and Shaping Policy.
 Homeless people themselves have been involved from the beginning in advocacy and actions to bring attention to the needs of people without shelter for the night.
 Homeless advocates have been very successful in rallying community support on the issues of homelessness in the political arena.
-For example, during the 1999 election of Philadelphia's mayor, homeless advocates formed a nonpartisan coalition called "Election '99: Leadership to End Homelessness," which educated the community through forums and workshops on the issues of homelessness, publishing and distributing more than 10,000 copies of the Voters' Guide on Homelessness and Housing, and registering over 2,000 homeless and low-income individuals to vote.
+For example, during the 1999 election of Philadelphia's mayor, homeless advocates formed a nonpartisan coalition called "Election '99: Leadership to End Homelessness," which educated the community through forums and workshops on the issues of homelessness and Housing, and registering over 2,000 homeless and low-income individuals to vote.
 Members of the coalition also organized a forum with the mayoral candidates, attended by more than 800 people, to examine the candidates' strategies for creating additional affordable housing units as well as obtaining their commitment to find solutions to end homelessness.
 The coalition has also been active in statewide senatorial and gubernatorial elections.